mspnp/microservices-reference-implementation/deployment.md

 helm status dronescheduler-v0.1.0-dev --namespace backend-dev
 ```

-## Verify that all the microservice pods are ready and are in running state.
+## Verify that all the microservice pods are ready and are in the running state.
 ```
 kubectl get pods -n backend-dev --watch
 ```